 Cut the 33% broken appointment rate biggest production leak

 A third of booked chair time evaporates.
-Tighten confirmations and reminders, build a short-notice fill list, set a cancellation policy.
+Tighten confirmations and reminders, build a short-notice fill list, and set and enforce a cancellation policy.

-33% toward 20% could add tens of thousands per month, see What’s Next
+33% toward 20% could add tens of thousands per month, see What is Next

 Reverse the new-patient drop and attrition leading indicator

-May new patients 26 versus attrition 31, a net loss, June pacing 18 of 60.
-Audit marketing source and phone conversion, run reactivation.
+May new patients 26 versus attrition 31, a net loss, June pacing about 19 of 60.
+Audit marketing source and phone conversion, and run a reactivation campaign.

 Each 10 recovered patients is real first-year and lifetime value